 A version of the challenge was first issued in 1964, and over a thousand people applied to take it, but none were successful.
 The challenge was terminated in 2015.
 History U.S. Army Could Begin Using Laser Weapons By 2023.
 Soldiers in the U.S.

 Army may soon be taking to the battlefield with laser weapons, according to a military spokesperson.
-5 Must-Watch Science Documentaries Exploring Unconventional Theories.
+Speaking to a House of Representatives subcommittee, Army for Research and Technology deputy assistant secretary Mary J. 5 Must-Watch Science Documentaries Exploring Unconventional Theories.
 New App Can Literally Improve Your Eyesight.
 The capacity of the brain to rewire itself has given hope to stroke victims and people who have survived injuries, but now is being turned to something with even more widespread appeal – helping baseball players hit the ball more often.

 The achievement is still a very, very long way from the movements familiar from science fiction, but strengthens our confidence in the theory of quantum entanglement, one of the most controversial aspects of modern physics.
 It may, moreover, assist the much closer goal of quantum computing.
 Certain subatomic particles always exist in paired states.
+For example, two electrons may have opposite spins.
 Step Aside Google Image Search, Here’s an Algorithm that Knows What’s in a Picture.

 The internet is a wealth of information.